-Working Alone-Success-The Pile Doctor and Lightning-Rod Peddler-Dr. William Smith Comes to Investigate-The Lesson in Electricity-Motor and Sensory-What is Fever?-Dr. Smith a Convert-The Success of Lady Osteopaths-Especially Excellent in Obstetrics-Diseases of the Season-The Allegory of Joshua-Basic Principles-The Too-much-talk Man-Charter of the American School of Osteopathy.
+Working Alone-Success-The Pile Doctor and Lightning-Rod Peddler-A Medical Doctor Comes to Investigate- The Lesson in Electricity-Motor and Sensory-What is Fever?- The Doctor a Convert-The Success of Lady Osteopaths- Especially Excellent in Obstetrics-Diseases of the Season-The Allegory of Joshua-Basic Principles-The Too-much-talk Man- Charter of the American School of Osteopathy.

-I WORKED alone with my investigation until about 1892, with such help as my four sons could give, treating many kinds of diseases, and heard much talk, good and bad, for and against the new method of curing the afflicted.
-Paying no attention to comments, I did the work, which was all I tried to do or thought of doing. results were far better than I had ever dreamed or reasoned I could obtain.
-People came in great numbers to me to be treated, and my practice yielded me quite a little sum of money.
+I WORKED alone with my investigation until about 1892, with such help as my four sons could give, treating many kinds of disease, and hearing much talk, good and bad, for and against the new method of curing the afflicted.
+Paying no attention to comments, I did the work, which was all I tried to do or thought of doing.
+The results were far better than I had ever dreamed or reasoned I could obtain.
+People came in great numbers to me to be treated, and my practice vielded me quite a little sum of money.
 I made appointments for a week or longer in small towns.
 While in Nevada, Missouri, a man asked if his son could go with me and "ketch on," as he termed it.
 I told him it would cost him one hundred dollars to get me to be bored with him or any other person.
 He said his son was wild to learn something of this method of curing disease.
-The young man had been traveling from place to place, treating piles with some kind of ointment he had purchased.
-His education was very limited, and in fact he was ignorant of the human body.
-I told him he must get Gray's anatomy, begin with the bones, and complete a knowledge of anatomy before he could be of any help to me.
-He said he thought it was a gift I had, and believed he had the same powers to heal.
-I told him it was a gift of hard study, of all my life, and the result of brain-work put in on standard authors of anatomy.
-But he was determined to study the art of healing, and I began to pound his head with Osteopathy.
-It was not quite as hard as a bull's, for in about twelve months I got a few ideas in his untrained mind, after which he began to travel with me.
+The young man had been traveling from place to place, treating piles with some kind of ointment that he had purchased.
+His education was very limited, and in fact he was ignorant of the anatomy of the human body.
+I told him he must get Gray's anatomy, begin with the bones, and acquire a complete knowledge of anatomy before he could be of any help to me.
+He said he thought it was a gift that I had, and he believed he had the same power to heal.
+I told him it was a gift of life long hard study, and the result of brain-work used in studying standard authors of anatomy.
+But he was determined to study the art of healing, and I began to pound his head with the principles of Osteopathy.
+It was not quite as hard as a diamond nor near as brilliant.
+In about twelve months I succeeded in getting a few ideas into his untrained mind, after which he began to travel with me.
 He was a blank to begin with, but in the course of time I made him a fairly good operator, and I am happy to state he is still improving.
 My next pupil was a lightning-rod peddler whom I had cured of asthma.
-He too became wild to go with me and study.
-He was very ignorant, but so thankful for his cure of asthma that he was willing to learn the "Great Science" if I would 10 take his promise to pay me one hundred dollars some time.
-I took his promise (still have it) and fed himself, wife, father, and mother-in-law for several months or a year.
-He left me after a year or two and entered a medical school, and knows but little about either system.
+He also became wild to go with me and study.
+He was very ignorant, but was so thankful for his cure of asthma that he was willing to learn the "Great Science" if I would take his promise to pay me one hundred dollars, some time.
+I took his promise (still have it) and fed him his wife, father, and mother-in-law for several months or a year.
+He left me after a year or two and entered a medical school, and now knows but little about either system.

-Like Paul, I tried all things, good and bad, till a few months passed by, when Dr. William Smith, of Edinburgh, Scotland, came to my house to talk with me and learn something of the laws of cures, by which I had and was curing diseases on which medicine in all ages had failed.
-The conversation was as follows:
+Like Paul, I tried all things, good and bad, till a few months passed by, when a doctor from Edinburgh, Scotland, came to my house to talk with me and learn something of the law, by which I had been and was curing diseases in which medicine in all ages had failed.
+The conversation was about as follows: